HallaSurvivor/Blog/_posts/2022-07-11-quasicategories.md

 category of simplicial sets is a topos, so it has as many nice constructions as we could want, and many of these preserve kan complexes and quasicategories.

-For instance, now functors are just continuous maps, limits and colimits of quasicategories can be computed as with geometric objects, exponentials give us functor quasicategories, and all of these work as well as we could hope.
+For instance, now functors are just simplicial maps, many limits and colimits of quasicategories can be computed as with geometric objects, exponentials give us functor quasicategories, and all of these work as well as we could hope.